 Tolerably Obsessive Registration and Tensor Optimization Indolent Software Ensemble

-The current release is TORTOISE V2.0.1, available on the download page
+The latest release of TORTOISE is available on the download page (V2.5.1)

 Click here for version update information.

 To get started with TORTOISE: Quick Start Guide

 Please register to the TORTOISE DTI Google Group for questions and help.

 For comments and suggestions, please click here to visit our new public forum.

 Our software is not for rabbit type people; if you need to process diffusion data at the scanner console you do not want to use our software.

 We have realized that DTI is a wonderful quantitative technique which is unfortunately susceptible to all sorts of artifacts and confounds.
 We spent a lot of time trying to obtain reliable DTI measurements, which has made ourselves and our software a little obsessive.
 Why indolent?
 Our emphasis has been on developing conceptually rigorous routines more than optimizing the speed and user-friendliness of the software.